eslint/eslint/docs/developer-guide/nodejs-api.md

 * `endColumn` - the end column of the range on which the error occurred (this property is omitted if it's not range).
 * `endLine` - the end line of the range on which the error occurred (this property is omitted if it's not range).
 * `fix` - an object describing the fix for the problem (this property is omitted if no fix is available).
-* `suggestions` - an array of objects describing possible lint fixes for editors to programmatically enable.
+* `suggestions` - an array of objects describing possible lint fixes for editors to programmatically enable (see details in the [Working with Rules docs](./working-with-rules.md#providing-suggestions)).

 Linting message objects have a deprecated `source` property.
 This property **will be removed** from linting messages in an upcoming breaking release.
 If you depend on this property, you should now use the `SourceCode` instance provided by the linter.